alex-desaram/alex-desaram.github.io/paper.md

 ---
 I'll leave you with a quote that I touched on in *Even in Fiction We Miss the Point*-- one that continues to guide me:

-	"The mystery of life isn't a problem to be solved, but a reality to be experienced."
+> "The mystery of life isn't a problem to be solved, but a reality to be experienced."
-	-- Frank Herbert, Dune
+> — Frank Herbert, *Dune*